openfheorg/openfhe-development/src/core/include/math/README.md

-PALISADE supports a number of different math backends
+OpenFHE supports a number of different math backends

 The design goal is to have several math backends available at the same time, and to permit the programmer to choose, at runtime, which backend to use.